FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Your system of interest is _water_, which can be quite tricky to model.
     You want to compare results from several setups to find the one most suitable to you.**

+    In this exercise, you will learn:

+    - How to toggle and combine filters.
+    - How to work with dynamic statistics.
+    - How to reset the search.

 In the _entries table_ NOMAD is already listing all database _entries_.
 The strategy is to **narrow or _filter_ this list down** to our needs.
 Our main tool here, will be the _search menu_ (left-hand side).